wix-incubator/pilot/website/docs/API/basic-interface-overview.md

     cacheOptions?: CacheOptions;
 }

-interface CacheOptions {
+interface TestContext {
     /**
-     * Optional function that returns the absolute path to the current test file.
+     * Returns the absolute path to the current test file.
-     * Used for deriving the cache snapshot file names.
-Useful for custom runners or advanced setups.
+     * Override this if you use a custom test runner or need special logic.
-     * If not provided, Pilot will try to auto-detect the test file path (e.g., in Jest).
+     * If not provided, a default implementation is used.
      */
     getCurrentTestFilePath?: () => string | undefined;
+}

+interface CacheOptions {
     /** If true, cache will be used for operations (default: true) */ shouldUseCache?: boolean;
     /** If true, cache will be updated with new data (default: false) */ shouldOverrideCache?: boolean;
 }
 ```

-> **Note:**
-> By default, Pilot tries to detect the current test file path (e.g., in Jest) to store cache files per test.
-You can override this behavior by providing a custom `getCurrentTestFilePath` function in `cacheOptions`—for example, if you use a custom test runner or want to control cache file locations manually.

 ### Framework Driver Interface